buumba641/buumba641/README.md

 I enjoy **learning new things and exploring unfamiliar areas of technology**.
 My academic background has exposed me to different areas of computing, and I continue building on that foundation through projects, competitions, technical courses, research, and technologies outside my immediate coursework.

-I am highly competitive, and machine learning competitions have become one of the ways I challenge myself against **measurable benchmarks and highly capable participants**.
+Machine learning competitions have become one of the ways I challenge myself against **measurable benchmarks and highly capable participants**.
 They push me to experiment with unfamiliar techniques, learn from specialists, improve my problem-solving ability, and continuously measure my progress.

 While **AI/ML is currently my strongest body of publicly demonstrated technical work**, I am not limiting myself to AI/ML roles.